BAR HARBOR COMIC CON

 Tickets: $10 (us) Kids under 12 free with paying adult.

-Guest Authors & Writers Panel
+12:30PM - Guest speakers Authors & Writers Panel with Carrie Jones and Lisa Trusiani

 More to come true believers!